Vocal Fundamentals Week 1: Mindset

 Your voice is no different.

-The sooner you are able to accept and remember this, the sooner you will be able to grow in your abilities and potential.
+The sooner you can remember and accept this, the sooner you can grow consistently and sometimes exponentially in your abilities and potential.
 Lord willing, the time will pass anyways, so you may as well be intentional with how you will put your best voice forward!

 And you know what?